mimiframework/Mimi.jl/docs/src/internals/result-files.md

 We specify `dicttype=DataStructures.OrderedDict` when reading and writing JSON files to ensure that insertion order is maintained.

 ### Scenario dict
-The top level of the JSON file is a dictionary keyed by scenario name (for non-simulation results) or trial number (basically a numeric scenario name) for simulation results.
+The top level of the JSON file is a dictionary keyed by scenario name (for non-SA results) or trial number (basically a numeric scenario name) for SA results.

 ### Index-Variable-Parameter (IVP) dict
 The value of the top-level dictionary is a dictionary whose keys are types of model inputs and results, which is currently one of `"Index"`, `"Variable"`, or `"Parameter"` of these dictionaries vary by the type of object stored, as shown below.